Proper Tire RepairSchedule Tire Repair

 Impact Break/Road Hazard

-The sidewall of the tire has ruptures or been cut due to an impact with a curb, pothole, or another type of road hazard.
+Impact Break or Road Hazard damage will cause the sidewall of the tire to rupture or cut due to an impact with a curb, pothole, or another type of road hazard.
 This type of injury is not repairable, and unfortunately, the tire must be taken out of service.

 Examples of impact breaks below.

-A tire that has been run under-inflated for an extended period rendering it not safe to be repaired and put back into service.
+Under-Inflation damage is caused when the tire has been run under-inflated for an extended period, rendering it not safe to be repaired and put back into service.
 This may only be evident after the tire is removed from the rim during the initial inspection part of the procedure.

 - Repairs cannot overlap.
 A rubber stem, or plug, must be applied to fill the puncture injury and a patch must be applied to seal the innerliner.
 A common repair unit is a one-piece combination unit with a stem and patch.